monyarm/NovelVM/doc/docportal/other_platforms/nintendo_3ds.rst

 Transfer game folders onto the SD card.
 The exact location is not important.

-ScummVM for the Nintendo 3DS also has cloud functionality.
-See :doc:`../use_scummvm/connect_cloud`.
+NovelVM for the Nintendo 3DS also has cloud functionality.
+See :doc:`../use_novelvm/connect_cloud`.

-See :doc:`../use_scummvm/game_files` for more information about game file requirements.
+See :doc:`../use_novelvm/game_files` for more information about game file requirements.

 Controls